Technigo/project-business-site/README.md

 ## Planning & The Problem 🧩

 I applied a lot of knowledge I acquired in last week's project.
 I used flexbox to structure the layout the page and mobile first approach for responsiveness and decided to have a subtle signup form for mobile and tablet and then a different styled form for the desktop version.

-Initially I was going to have a hero image but then switched to a video because I wanted to have the challenge of making it responsive across devices.
+Initially I was going to have a hero image but then switched to a video because I wanted to have the challenge of making it responsive across devices, so my approach was to have 3 different videos with different sizes: desktop, tablet and mobile, so depending on the device, the appropriate video will load and be shown.

-I had quite a bit of trouble with the accordion element, as I couldn't  fully understand the Javascript code yet.
+I had quite a bit of trouble with the accordion element, as I couldn't  ully understand the Javascript code yet.
 But a codepen exercise and quite a bit of google search did help and I managed to make it work in the end.

 # Tech ⚡
 - HTML5